Nursing Science

 Repeated Courses Policy

-1. All science prerequisites must be taken at Saint Mary’s College.
+1. Students must take all science prerequisite courses at Saint Mary’s College for their first attempt.
 This means completing the course and receiving a letter grade.
 A course does not count as being taken at Saint Mary's College if the student withdraws from the course or fails the course.
-(This policy does not apply to transfer students.)
+This policy does not apply to transfer students; transfer students are evaluated on an individual basis.

-3. Students must earn a C or higher in BIO 141 Human Anatomy and Physiology I and BIO 142 Human Anatomy and Physiology II in order to progress into the NURS classes second semester of the sophomore year.
+Students must earn a grade of C or higher in BIO 141 Human Anatomy and Physiology I and BIO 142 Human Anatomy and Physiology II in order to progress into NURS courses in the second semester of their sophomore year.

 Department Chair